True or False: “Feed a Cold, Starve a Fever” – Separating Myth from Fact

 As a parent, it is normal to be concerned if your child loses their appetite while sick.
 But there is no need to worry if the child has a reduced appetite for a few days while sick – this is normal behavior.
 Offer the child different types of food and rest assured to know that their appetite will return when they are feeling better.

-When It is Time to Go to an Urgent Care Nearby?
+When It is Time to Go to an ER or Urgent Care Nearby?

 For a minor or moderate illness, the symptoms can often be treated at home without professional medical care.
-But there are a few signs you should pay attention to, so you know when it is time to schedule an appointment with a doctor:
+But there are a few signs you should pay attention to, so you know when it is time to seek emergency medical attention or schedule an appointment at an urgent care:

 - Shortness of breath